What Is Franchise Financing?

 Although lenders may be more willing to approve a loan for a franchise, that doesn’t necessarily mean franchise loans are easy to get.
 Many lenders put a lot of emphasis on an applicant’s personal credit score.
 In many cases, lenders won’t approve a loan to someone with a credit score below 650.
 Even if you have good credit, you’ll also need to be able to make a sizeable down payment.
 Most lenders will expect you to make a down payment of at least 20%.

 In short, lenders are often more likely to originate small business loans for new franchises than for new independent small businesses.
 However, you will still need to have some money and good credit history to get started with a bank loan, credit union loan or online financing.
 If you truly have no money, a loan from a friend or family member might be the best option.

 Applying for Franchise Financing

 Since traditional business loans can be used for franchises, lenders will want to see much of the same information as you would if you were seeking a loan for a business you started completely on your own.
-Be ready to show things such as:
+As the borrower, be ready to provide detailed business information on your loan application such as:

 - Your business plan

 - Copies of your personal financial records and tax returns

 - Your resume, as well as resumes for any partners you may have

 If you already own and operate a franchise, the lender will likely want to know how your business is doing.
 You may be required to provide business financial documents, such as a cash flow statement or your quarterly tax returns.